 A lifelong resident of Olney, he graduated from Sherwood High School in 2008 and in 2o12 graduated from Towson University with a Bachelors degree in Sociology and Anthropology.

-As Battalion Chief, he is in charge of supervising his duty crew and other personnel throughout the station and organizing on-site training for firefighters.
+As Deputy Chief, he is in charge of supervising his duty crew and other personnel throughout the station and organizing on-site training for firefighters.
 He ensures that firefighters are prepared to respond to a variety of scenarios because no call is the same.
 There is always a twist to emergencies they encounter.

 Although his position brings challenges in terms of being in charge of a crew who’s lives he is responsible for, Bonita explained it is “rewarding to be able to work my way up from the bottom to my current position and serve my community.”